holycrap872/ucls-ms-intro-to-cs/CourseMaterials/course_energizers/02_abstraction_pictionary/lesson_plan.md

 - Explain goals
     - Two teams
     - Pick person to come up and be drawer
+    - Team 1
         - They can make one line or circle at a time
+            - Max one second per draw
-    - Their team gets 10 seconds to guess
+        - Their team gets 10 seconds and three guesses
-    - If they don't other team gets 10 seconds to guess
+    - If they don't other Team 2 goes with same rules
 - Example
     - Draw a circle, wait
     - Draw a circle to the left, wait
     - Draw a half circle below both, wait
     - It's a face
 - Play
-    - smile
     - train
-    - cup
     - bird
+    - music
     - computer
-    - music
-    - car
-    - candy
     - horse
     - hair
     - balloon
+    - smile
+    - cup
+    - car
+    - candy
+    - knitting
+    - school
 - Discussion topics
     - Are their abstract shapes that we know that we're playing off of?
     - How is iphone example of abstraction?